waylad/create-tezos-dapp/docusaurus/docs/measuring-performance.md

 ## Web Vitals

 [Web Vitals](https://web.dev/vitals/) are a set of useful metrics that aim to capture the user experience of a web page.
-In Create React App, a third-party library is used to measure these metrics ([web-vitals](https://github.com/GoogleChrome/web-vitals)).
+In Create Tezos Dapp, a third-party library is used to measure these metrics ([web-vitals](https://github.com/GoogleChrome/web-vitals)).

 To understand more about the object returned to the function when a metric value is calculated,